turingschool/front-end-curriculum/lessons/intro-to-javascript-part-1.md

   - stored in memory for as long as the web page is loaded
   - takes up more memory than local variables, as well as introduces more risk of naming conflicts

 Don't worry if this doesn't completely make sense right now.
-We'll go over it again!
+We'll go over it again in later lessons!

 ### The Variable Danger Zone